Kind: global class

 |

-[options] | Object |
+| [options] | Object |

 {} |

-[options.prefix] | String |
+| [options.prefix] | String |

 'fun' |

-A prefix used for generating unique identifiers and data attributes. |
+Prefix for generating unique identifiers and data attributes. |

-[options.generateUid] | function |
+| [options.generateUid] | function |

-A custom function to generate the unique identifier for the StyleSheet instance. | |
+Custom function to generate the unique identifier. | |

-[options.generateClassName] | function |
+| [options.generateClassName] | function |

-A custom function to generate unique class names for scoped styles. | |
+Custom function to generate unique class names. | |

-[options.attributes] | Object |
+| [options.attributes] | Object |

-An object containing attributes to be added to the <style> element in the DOM. |
+Attributes to be added to the <style> element. |

 |

-[options.renderers] | Array |
+| [options.renderers] | Array |

 ['parseStyles', 'renderStyles'] |

-An array of renderer functions or method names.
-The renderers are composed in sequence, where the first receives the styles object, and the last outputs the final CSS string.
-Strings or functions will be automatically bound to this . |
+Array of renderer functions or method names.
+Renderers are composed in sequence.
+Strings or functions are automatically bound to this. |

-[options.shouldAttachToDOM] | function |
+| [options.shouldAttachToDOM] | function |

-A custom function to determine whether the StyleSheet should be added to the DOM. |
+Custom function to determine whether the StyleSheet should be added to the DOM. |

 Example